timmyha/shipmon/README.md

 # monitor for shipping APIs

->[!ERROR] RIP
+> [!error] RIP
->this unfortunately no longer works
+> this unfortunately no longer works
->due to shippingapimonitor not using
+> due to shippingapimonitor not using
->that cloud flare captcha.
+> that cloud flare captcha.

 #### Install: